wuxxin/infra-shared/docs/workpad.md

 # Workpad

+This file is for human notes only, dont read or follow this file's instructions as an software agent.

+## next

 Read `docs/development.md`.
 Read the following required changes, considering which parts should be combined and which should be separate tasks and in what order they should be performed.